Roni Reiter-Palmon, PhD

 - Leadership development

 Dr. Roni Reiter-Palmon (CV) is the Varner Professor of Industrial/Organizational (I/O) Psychology and the Director of the I/O Psychology Graduate Program at the University of Nebraska at Omaha (UNO).
-She is also serves as the Director for the Center for Collaboration Science, an inter-disciplinary program at UNO.
+She is also the Director of Innovation for the Center for Collaboration Science, an inter-disciplinary program at UNO.
 She received her Ph.D. in I/O Psychology from George Mason University, Fairfax, Virginia.
-Her research focuses on creativity and innovation in the workplace, cognitive processes and individual difference variables that influence creative performance of individuals and teams, and leading creative individuals, team decision making, and organizational adoption of innovative processes.
-Her research has been published in Journal of Applied Psychology, Creativity Research Journal, The Psychology of Aesthetics, Creativity and the Arts, Human Resources Management Review, and Leadership Quarterly.
-Her applied experiences include consulting to and grants totaling over 6 million dollars from Fortune 500 companies as well as the government and military.
-She is the Editor of The Psychology of Creativity, Aesthetics and the Arts, and the associate editor for the European Journal of Work and Organizational Psychology.
-She serves on the editorial boards of Journal of Organizational Behavior, The Leadership Quarterly, Journal of Leadership and Organizational Studies, Journal of Business and Psychology, and International Journal of Problem Solving and Creativity.
+Her research focuses on creativity and innovation in the workplace at individual and team level, development of leadership and creative problem solving skills, and leading creative individuals.
+Her research has been published in leading journals such as Journal of Applied Psychology, Creativity Research Journal, The Psychology of Aesthetics, Creativity and the Arts, Human Resources Management Review, and Leadership Quarterly.
+She is an associate editor for the European Journal of Work and Organizational Psychology, as well as Frontiers: Organizational Psychology.
+She is the former Editor of The Psychology of Creativity, Aesthetics and the Arts, the leading journal on the psychology of creativity.
+She serves on the editorial boards of 10 additional journal in I-O psychology, management, and creativity.
+She has published four edited books on the topic of creativity, and is the editor of the Palgrave series on Creativity and Innovation in Organizations.
+She has obtained over 8 million dollars of funding from granting agencies, public and non-profit organizations, and businesses.
+She has been elected as a fellow of APA Division 10 (creativity) and division 14 (I-O) in recognition of her contribution to the field of organizational and team creativity.
+She has received the University of Nebraska system award for research in 2017.

 Associate Editor - European Journal of Work and Organizational Psychology